Infatoshi/cuda-course/05_Writing_your_First_Kernels/01 CUDA Basics/README.md

 # CUDA Basics

-## Lets prints out some stats about your GPU
+## Lets print out some stats about your GPU
 ![](../assets/gpustats.png)